Table of Contents

 The fact that a foreign country would impose penalties for disclosing the required information is not reasonable cause.
 Similarly, reluctance on the part of a foreign fiduciary or provisions in the trust instrument that prevent the disclosure of required information is not reasonable cause.

-A distribution is any gratuitous transfer of money or other property from a trust, whether or not the trust is treated as owned by another person under the grantor trust rules, and without regard to whether the recipient is designated as a beneficiary by the terms of the trust.
+A distribution for section 6048(c) reporting purposes is any gratuitous transfer of money or other property from a trust, whether or not the trust is treated as a grantor trust under the grantor trust rules (sections 671 through 679), and without regard to whether the recipient is designated as a beneficiary by the terms of the trust.
 A distribution includes the receipt of trust corpus and the receipt of a gift or bequest described in section 663(a).

 One or more U.S. persons have the authority to control all substantial decisions of the trust.